IanBotashev/Computer/README.md

 MAR - Memory Address Register, saves the address at which we want to access the ram.
 (Only takes in the first 10 bits of the data bus)
 Register A, B - Generic and General registers for program execution
 Program Counter - Saves the current address we are in the ROM
 Instruction Register - Holds the current instruction to execute.
+Output Register - Contents of this register are outputted into a display.
+Con.
+Logic Table - The lookup table for conditional statements such as JEZ

 ## Control Logic